RachelGarza20/Ling-545/TESTINGOUT.md

 11      .       .
 PUNCT   _       _       3       punct   _       _
 ```

-#### In this sentence, *enriequecido* is mislabeled as a verb instead of an adjective.
-Because of this, its tagged as being an acl, or a clausal modifier of a noun.
+#### In this sentence, *enriquecido* is mislabeled as a verb instead of an adjective.
+Because of this, it's tagged as being an acl, or a clausal modifier of a noun.
 Instead, it should be tagged as an adjective to *uranio*, and thus an amod (an adjectival modifier) of *uranio*.

-![Image of sixth error]
-(/images/sixtherror.png)